 Getting married?
-Here are 3 tips for avoiding financial arguments.
+3 tips for avoiding financial arguments

 Choosing to spend the rest of your life with someone is one of life’s most significant milestones.
 You and your partner have likely spent hours discussing wedding logistics, dreaming of honeymoon destinations and planning your new life together but you might be missing out on one of the most important discussions for a long-term relationship – finances.
-Approximately one-third of married couples say finances are the reason they argue.
+Approximately one-third of married couples say financial arguments are a problem.
 It doesn’t have to be that way!

 Discussing finances and agreeing on a plan together now can contribute to many happy years together.
 Here are three tips to get you and your partner started to a happy financial ever-after: